What Is Adverse Impact?

 If you don’t collect candidate feedback, start with an anonymous survey that goes out after they finish an interview.
 Assure candidates that whatever they write will not be considered in the decision process.

 Illegal interview questions can land your organization in hot water.
-Often, they are asked innocently to try to put the candidate at ease, but as you just learned, there are other ways to create a positive candidate experience.
+Often, they are asked innocently to try to put the candidate at ease, but there are better ways to create a positive candidate experience.

-Teach interviewers what to avoid asking or talking about or how to conduct structured interviews.
+Teach interviewers what to avoid asking or talking about and how to conduct structured interviews.

 Structured interviewing is less risky than unstructured interviewing because the questions are all approved in advance and based on core competencies identified in the job analysis.
 The interview should not be discriminatory if the interviewer follows the guide closely.

-Below are some illegal interview topics to teach your hiring managers they should avoid and some tactics to support interviewers with legal compliance.
+Below are some illegal interview topics to highlight in interviewer training, along with some tactics to support interviewers with legal compliance.

 DO